the-red-feather/thesis/P1/thesis-context-definition.md

 - make it downloadable (csv.download() Widget)

 ### Description
-This is something I would use geopandas for
+This is something I would use geopandas for, but this would also be a nice way of doing things

 <br><br><div class="page">